preact-tech/tofcore_ros/ros1/README.md

 ### Testing

-One can quickly view a pointcloud generated from distance data generated on the device using the `tofcore.launch.py` launch file like so:
+One run the node by running the following commands:

 Terminal 1:
 ```